mdsiam2233/Zee5-Downloader/README.md

 **My Features**:

-👉 Upload as file/video from any NON-DRM Zee5 link
+👉 Upload as file/video from any DRM Zee5 link

 👉 Permanent thumbnail support.